Fiona Nicoll, BA(Hons), PhD

 Critical Gambling Studies

 When we extend our view beyond the province and the nation, new policy challenges emerge.
 The globalization of gambling industries has seen a proliferation of digital gambling spaces, products and practices, from the spectacle of eSports tournaments to the controversial embedding of ‘loot boxes’ in popular videogames.
 As responsibility for financial risk is increasingly devolved from state to individuals, boundaries between digital entertainment platforms soliciting gambling – on one hand - and commercial forms of interactive play – on the other - have become increasingly fuzzy.
 To successfully address these developments, and more, academic knowledge must be creative and responsive to sociocultural context, rather than contained within the medical and behavioural models of problem gambling that have previously informed policy.
-To identify and disseminate the best work by established and emerging scholars of gambling, I am working with co-editor and Killam Postdoctoral Research Fellow, Dr Mark Johnson, and other prominent scholars in the field to establish an international, interdisciplinary, peer reviewed journal of Critical Gambling Studies to be launched early in 2019.
+The international journal of Critical Gambling Studies publishes biannually to broaden the knowledge-base from which to understand and respond to the most urgent issues posed by gambling today, including for Indigenous and First Nations peoples.

 Critical Race and Whiteness Studies